 This is the lead production assistant on production.
 Many times they will help the first assistant director and line producer coordinate the other production assistants on a film set.

-A production assistant (PA) helps keep the cast, crew and production staff of a film or television project organized and on track.
+A production assistant (PA) helps keep a film or television project’s cast, crew, and production staff organized and on track.

-Production Assistants, while critical to a well run set, are not involved in any decision making of any kind for the film.
+Production Assistants, while critical to a well-run set, are not involved in any decision-making of any kind for the film.
 It is often considered the lowest rung on the production ladder and hierarchy.
 Having said that, it is still important.
-For someone without formal departmental training, this is a perfect starter position for someone who wants a career in film production.
+For someone without formal departmental training, this is a perfect starting position for someone who wants a career in film production.

 Having qualified technicians handle equipment helps keep everyone safe.

 Are you Tired of Paying Film Festival Entry fees?

 Learn the techniques that worked in 600+ film festival entries.
 Download our six tips to help you get into film festivals for cheap or free.

 The location manager is responsible for managing shooting locations to be used in a film.
 This can (occasionally include scouting for locations) include dealing with permits, settling location contracts, coordinating with other departments, and more.

 Location managers are also responsible for making sure that the production company, the cast, and the crew all have the best experience possible on set.
 If the location manager is not properly prepared and knowledgeable, the entire production may fail to meet the director’s vision for the film.

 The location scout’s job is to find the perfect place to shoot.
 He or she will study the space, read the script, and make sure there are no major obstacles in the way.
 The location scout will most likely meet with the director and producers to determine if the space suits their needs.